JoePall/Exploration-Food/README.md

-As a person with allergies and / or a picky eater that gets bored easily with old recipies I want to have easy access to new and exciting recipies that adhere to my allergies and food prefrences So that I can enjoy make new dishes without having to modify the recipie
+As a person with allergies and / or a picky eater that gets bored easily with old Recipes I want to have easy access to new and exciting Recipes that adhere to my allergies and food prefrences So that I can enjoy make new dishes without having to modify the Recipe

 (temp name)Picky for a Purpose

-Selective recipie designed to match the needs of all diets and food restrictions.
+Selective Recipe designed to match the needs of all diets and food restrictions.
 Great for those with allergies, religious restrictions, or are simply particular about thier food.
-Will present users with an exciting new recipie generated based on thier personalized profile!
+Will present users with an exciting new Recipe generated based on thier personalized profile!

 nav
 profile
-new recipies
+new Recipes
-saved recipies
+saved Recipes

 PROFILE PAGE
 Name